DanielRBowen/FinalFantasyMysticQuestData/FFMQ_Complete_LLM_Guide.markdown

 ## Bestiary (Enemies and Bosses, Chronological)

-From Bestiary_Chronological_v2.csv.
+From Monsters.csv.
 Complete table with all entries.